sbtrn-devil/crtk/docs/api.md

 ### .anyOf(...awaitables): _function: 'CheckpointInstance'_

 - `awaitables`: list of _Awaitable_ or _Array_
+- return: handle of the created checkpoint instance

 "Static" method that returns a `'CheckpointInstance'` object configured to wait until _any one_ of the provided awaitables finish.
 All the other considerations are the same as for `.allOf`.